 Get ready to grab an enriching and exciting learning opportunity named Kuiper-Overpelt Study Fund.
 Leiden University sponsors this funding program for Nationals of developing countries in the Netherlands for the academic year 2023-2024.

 The funding program is awarded to talented students.
-The Master of Law program provides aid amounts to €25,000, which covers the full tuition fee of €19,300 and part of the recipient’s living costs.
-The duration of The grant is one year.
+The Master of Law program provides scholarship amounts to €25,000, which covers the full tuition fee of €19,300 and part of the recipient’s living costs.
+The duration of the scholarship is one year.

 Kuiper-Overpelt Study Fund for Nationals of Developing Countries at Leiden University, Netherlands